Consider removing these problem plants from your garden - Minimalist Gardener

 How to remove it safely

-If you can, lift plants while they are still relatively young, as older specimens develop dense woody root systems.
+Lift plants while they are still relatively young where possible, as older specimens develop dense woody root systems.
 Use a spade to work around the root ball and lever it out in one piece.
 Wear gloves to protect against abrasions.

 When looking for a native replacement